thedude0606/options_copy_TB/PROGRESS.md

     - Updated constructor to properly handle the streaming manager
     - Added methods for subscribing and unsubscribing to symbols
     - Implemented data retrieval methods for streaming data
+- **Critical Bug Fixes** (March 2025):
+  - Fixed DataFrame boolean evaluation error ("The truth value of a DataFrame is ambiguous"):
+    - Implemented comprehensive fix across multiple components
+    - Added explicit DataFrame emptiness checks in MultiTimeframeAnalyzer
+    - Enhanced DataIntegrator with proper DataFrame evaluation in get_recommendations method
+    - Updated RecommendationEngine with explicit checks in _filter_recommendations and _score_recommendations
+    - Added proper DataFrame handling in ConfidenceCalculator
+    - Created a dedicated DataFrameEvaluationFix class to systematically address all instances
+    - Implemented test script to verify fix effectiveness
+    - Resolved error that was preventing recommendation generation

 ## Current Work in Progress